SCRATCH with READY STEADY CODE

 Search Scratch and look inside some shared interactive quadratic graphs.
 Judge for yourself if squares are better than pixels.
 See how the easy code in this graph helps students to better understand the graph.
 Take this as an example of the second-level Maths that’s possible in Scratch with the Ready-Steady-Code grids.
 Consult the book and prove it for yourself.

-National SCRATCH Conference resources: ‘I will definitely use these in my classroom’.Fiona
+National SCRATCH Conference (Training Workshops and resources): ‘I will definitely use these in my classroom’.Fiona

-National SCRATCH Conference: It was brilliant.
+National SCRATCH Conference (Training Workshops and resources): It was brilliant.
 I liked how we could work away at the examples and get stuck in.Gail